Tezaen/cst438Project2/README.md

-## Cheeso
+## Chees O

-Cheeso is an app that allows users to browse cheese, look at cheeses, and buy cheeses.
+Cheeso is an app that allows users to browse, look, and buy cheeses.

 Created by **Roober Cruz**, **Mytzy Escalante Godinez**, **Miguel Espitia**, **Carmelo Hernandez**